16 Most Unique and Crazy Things to Do in Berlin, Germany

 At Liquidrom Berlin, you can enjoy a relaxing swim in complete silence while listening to classical or electronic music underwater.

-Check their website for the infusions schedule and the weekly music events.
+Check their website for the infusion schedule and the weekly music events.

 These guys organize graffiti tours around the city’s back streets, showing you some of the latest, greatest, and oldest examples of street art, graffiti, and mural art.

-The guides are, in fact, street artists/graffiti writers and know where to find the best art, as well as give you some insight into the people behind the art and their motivations for their work.
+The guides are, in fact, street artists or graffiti writers.
+They know where to find the best art and can give you some insight into the people behind the art and their motivations for their work.

 You will also learn how the community corporate about graffiti and the unspoken rules that the culture to bloom.

-Tours are on Mondays, Wednesdays, Fridays, and Saturdays at noon and go for around 5 hours and also includes the opportunity to have a go at your own street art on canvas.
+Tours are on Mondays, Wednesdays, Fridays, and Saturdays at noon and last around five hours.
+You can also try your hand at street art on canvas.

-They also provide free tours every day at 11 am and 1 pm, which go for around 3 hours.
+They also provide free tours every day at 11 am and 1 pm, for around 3 hours.

-To join the tours, meet the guide at the Alexanderplatz TV Tower next to the Starbucks entrance.
+Meet the guide at the Alexanderplatz TV Tower next to the Starbucks entrance to join the tours.

 Tours can be purchased here or booked in advance online.
 You must also have a valid AM metro ticket for all tours.